yamachoi/The-prediction-of-Breast-Cancer/README.md

 Access to the dataset(https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(original)).

 ## 2. Attributes
-Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+Attributes are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
 A few of the images can be found at http://www.cs.wisc.edu/~street/images/.
 Number of Attributes is 10 plus the class attribute
 |  | Attribute| Domain| Desciption|
 |:-----------:|:-----------|:-----------:|:-----------|
 | 1 | Sample code number (id)|  |id number|